m417z/ntdoc/descriptions/undocumented.ntinternals.net/ntqueryobject.md

 ---

-Function `NtQueryObject` retrives some informations about any or all objects opened by calling process.
+Function `NtQueryObject` retrieves some information about any or all objects opened by calling process.
 It can be used with any type of object.

 ### ObjectHandle